-CAUTION: The working group has yet to define facilities and methods for shared use of a single channel number (other than the default channel number specified by the BROADCAST\CHANNEL register) by more than one IP multicast address.
+CAUTION: The working group has yet to This document does not define facilities and methods for shared use of a single channel number (other than the default channel number specified by the BROADCAST_CHANNEL register) by more than one IP multicast address.

-10.1 MCAP message format
+9.1 MCAP message format

 MCAP messages, whether sent by a multicast channel owner or recipient, have the format illustrated below.
 The first four octets of the message are fixed; the remainder consists of variable-length tuples, each of which encodes information about a particular multicast group.
-Individual MCAP messages SHALL NOT be fragmented and SHALL be encapsulated within a stream packet as ether\type 0x8861.
+Individual MCAP messages SHALL NOT be fragmented and SHALL be encapsulated within a stream packet as ether_type 0x8861.